 Then in the spring of 1862, in rapid succession, came stunning, sobering Confederate losses nearer home in the Western Theater.
 Union victories at Pea Ridge in Arkansas and Shiloh in Tennessee brought the way to Mississippi’s doorstep.
-The U.S. Navy entered the Mississippi River in force form both north and south, quickly capturing New Orleans and Baton Rouge, then Memphis.
+The U.S. Navy entered the Mississippi River in force from both north and south, quickly capturing New Orleans and Baton Rouge, then Memphis.
 With Vicksburg as President Lincoln’s personally ordered next target, in early June a formidable fleet commanded by David Farragut, soon to be commissioned the first rear admiral in American naval history, was steaming toward it.
 Thus Yazoo City and Yazoo County, in the space of a few weeks, found themselves almost in the center of the storm.

 Successive Union efforts to take Vicksburg would continue until it finally fell on July 4, 1863, and Farragut’s first attempt to capture it in 1862 by a purely naval action was fruitless.
 But in the months before that first siege was abandoned, Yazoo City was spurred into action.
-A string of earthwork fortifications manned with cannon were built on the bluffs above the town and the Yazoo River.
-A barricade of submerged rafts, old boats and chains was places across the river at Liverpool Landing some 15 miles downstream.
+A string of earthwork fortifications manned with cannon was built on the bluffs above the town and the Yazoo River.
+A barricade of submerged rafts, old boats and chains were placed across the river at Liverpool Landing some 15 miles downstream.
 Hurriedly the Confederate Navy Department, with the help of local artisans and plantation owners, created a rudimentary navy yard a half-mile south of town on the eastern bank of the Yazoo River.

 Yazoo City soon became a key naval base almost by accident, and its one great contribution to naval warfare was probably the most incredible vessel ever to engage an enemy fleet.